sgmarghade/node-scheduler-wroker/README.md

 # node-scheduler-wroker
-#### Implementing Node Scheduler and Worker with RabbitMq.
+#### Implementing Node Scheduler and Node Worker with RabbitMq.

-This is classic example of Scheduler and Worker implementation using NodeJs and RabbitMq.
+This is classic example of Scheduler and Node Worker implementation using NodeJs and RabbitMq.

 Worker is highly scalable and can consume up to 10k Events/instance, with scope to scale horizontally.